Skip to content

 MeasureTime frameDescription

-Number of patients with adverse events measured by CTCAE v5.02 yearsTo observe and record safety of combination in metastatic HNSCC patients receiving the combination of metformin and pembrolizumab.
+Number of Patients With Adverse Events Measured by CTCAE v5.02 yearsTo observe and record safety of combination in metastatic Head and Neck Squamous Cell Carcinoma (HNSCC) patients receiving the combination of metformin and pembrolizumab.
 AEs will be graded and recorded according to NCI CTCAE Version 5.0.

 Progression Free Survival (PFS)1 yearTo observe and record progression free survival in recurrent and/or metastatic HNSCC patients receiving the combination of metformin and pembrolizumab.